chnm/model-articles/content/articles/midura.md

 {{% /notation %}}

-{{< figure src="/img/Midura1a.png" title="Fig 1a:" alt="Page from Ottavio Codogno's Nuovo intinerario" caption="Page from Ottavio Codogno’s Nuovo itinerario, with manuscript reader additions.
+{{< figure src="/img/Midura1a.png" title="Fig. 1a:" alt="Page from Ottavio Codogno's Nuovo intinerario" caption="Page from Ottavio Codogno’s Nuovo itinerario, with manuscript reader additions.
 Journeys are organized by headings, generally consisting of an origin and a destination (see “Poste da Augusta a Colonia”, or “Posts from Augsburg to Cologne.”)
 The list beneath provides all intermediary postal waystations with their respective distance in posts (“p.I”)." >}}

 {{% notation title="Dropped Figure" %}}